Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs

 \subsection{Credential structure}

 Our credential design aims to be as simple and as general as possible.
-We opted for a binary Merkle tree-based approach for several reasons: First, it makes the construction that we present intuitive and demonstrates that the use of general-purpose \acp{snark} allows reducing complexity while still improving significantly the variety of features and several performance aspects compared to, for instance, anonymous credentials based on \ac{cl} and \ac{bbs+} signatures.
-Second, using a Merkle tree-based approach allows us to use also hashing algorithms that cannot operate on arbitrary length inputs (in particular, \ac{snark}-friendly ones like Poseidon~\citep{grassi2020poseidon}).
-Third, this approach can provide selective disclosure capabilities even to holders with highly resource-constrained devices via Merkle proofs where \acp{snark} are not yet practical to create.
-Fourth, we can use the Merkle tree to structure the credential's metadata and attributes according to their meaning without the need to implement a complex (de-)serialization inside a \ac{zkp}, such as ASN.1 parsing in \citet{delignat2016cinderella}.
-In particular, we outsource the mapping of the different attributes to their semantic meaning to a ``schema'', with a hash of the schema or its \ac{url} referenced in the credential's metadata.
+We opted for a binary Merkle tree-based approach for several reasons: First, it makes the construction that we present intuitive and demonstrates that the use of general-purpose \acp{snark} allows reducing complexity while still improving significantly the variety of features and several performance aspects compared to, for instance, anonymous credentials based on \ac{cl} and \ac{bbs}+ signatures.
+Second, Merkle trees allows for a ``hybrid approach'' that offers selective disclosure capabilities even to holders with highly resource-constrained devices via Merkle proofs where \acp{snark} may not yet be practical to create.
+Third, the use of unbalanced trees can improve efficiency when presenting all meta-attributes, but only selected attributes of large credentials.
+Fourth, we can use the Merkle tree to structure the credential's metadata and attributes according to their meaning without the need to implement a complex (de-)serialization or lookups inside a \ac{zkp}, as involved in ASN.1 parsing in \citet{delignat2016cinderella} or JSON parsing for \acp{jwt}~\citep{zklogin,snark2021jwt}.
+In particular, we outsource the mapping of the different attributes to their semantic meaning to a ``schema'', with a hash of the schema or the corresponding \ac{url} referenced in the credential's metadata.
 We proceed similarly for other descriptions, such as a revocation registry.
 This approach is similar to the one implemented in \ac{aca-py}, where the credential schema and revocation registry are stored on a Hyperledger Indy blockchain~\citep{schlatt2021kyc,linux2022aries}.